-In chemistry, a term first applied by Jöns Berzelius to compounds, such as sugars and alcohols, which occur naturally in plant and animal "organisms."
+In chemistry, "organic" was a term first applied by Jöns Berzelius to compounds, such as sugars and alcohols, which occur naturally in plant and animal "organisms."
 At the time, there was considered to be a fundamental difference between organic and inorganic materials.
 In modern parlance, organic refers to the chemistry of carbon, with the exception of a few simple carbon compounds.

 Medically, "organic" means to do with any or all of the organs of the body.